 GOAL 3 - Action Plan Development Section A -Identify which need(s) component addresses.
-System Goal To increase non trad litional participation by 3 3.5% Which local plan component(s) does this goal address? a, b, l, o Which core indicator of performance is addressed?
-6S1, 6S2 Which TCSPP Component V Goal and Action Step are addressed as applicable?
-Section B: ACTION STEPS Section C. 1 - IMPLEMENTATIC ON PLAN Section B - Descriptively list the action you plan to take to ensure you will be able to progress toward your goal.
-Action steps are strategies and interventions which should be scientifically based where possible and include professional development, technology and equipment.
-Address Special Populations as applicable. e, Required & Permissive I Evaluation Strategy, define Action Step Timeline Required (R) & Permissive (P) Uses of Funds Line Item # & Amount Evaluation Strategy & Timeline Expected Outcome Utilize freshman studies course to allow student to explore careers aligned with CTE Programs of Study 8/1/09-5/25/10 R-3,4,9 P-3 HS administration and CTE Director will track 09-10 9 th graders to document POS completion Increased POS completion and increased non traditional participation in all CTE areas Recruit non-traditional students by providing on-site CTE presentations and services 06/01/09-08/01/09 CTE will evaluate data of non- traditional students for the 09-10 school year Increased non traditional population Modify current and prospective CTE programs to allow for successful completion by special populations 7/1/09-8/1/09 R-6,9 P-4 CTE director, special education supervisor, and HS Increase special population enrollment in

-Transition to block scheduling at both high schools will allow for all students to enroll in more CTE courses as electives 08/01/09 Professional Develop dept heads will work to modify course requirements for special population students CTE Director will evaluate nontraditional membership in CTE programs ment to Support Gos e) Identify PD compo Comp
+System Goal To increase non -traditional participat ion level from 20.7 75% to 23% by the end of th ne 2011 school year Which local plan component(s) does this goal address? a, b, j, l, o Which core indicator of performance is addressed?
+6S1, 6S2, 5S1 Which TCSPP Component V Goal and Action Step are addressed as applicable?
+Goal 1 Graduati on Rate Section B: ACTION STEPS Section C.1 - IMPLEMENTATION PL AN Section B - Descriptively list the action you plan to take to ensure you will be able to progress toward your goal.
+For each of the Ad Expected Outcom ction Steps you list, give e.(For Evaluation Strate e timeline, Required egy, define how you & Permissive Uses of Funds, L will evaluate the action step.) ine Item # & Amount, Evaluation Strategy and Check when completed.
+Action steps are strategies and interventions which should be scientifically based where possible and include professional development, new technology, and equipment.
+Address Special Populations as applicable Action Step Timeline Required (R) & Permissive (P) Uses of Funds Line Item # & Amount Evaluation Strategy & Timeline Expected Outcome Utilize new required Career Management Success course to allow student to explore careers aligned with CTE Programs of Study PDB,PDD 08/01/10 through 05/31/11 0 HS administration and CTE Director will track 2009-10, 9 th graders to document POS completion at end of each school year Increased POS completion and increased non traditional participation in all CTE areas Recruit non-traditional students by providing on-site CTE career days at middle schools and high schools and CTE Open House at each of the high schools 09/01/10 through 05/01/11 P-4,5,20 72130 399S \$500.00 CTE director will evaluate data of non- traditional students for the 2010-11 school year Increased non traditional population Utilize system and area resources to increase enrollment and completion rates for non traditional and special population students in CTE courses and program areas 06/01/10 through 06/30/11 0 CTE director will calculate the non traditional and special population enrollment for the 2010-11 school year and compare it with past data Increase special population and non traditional enrollment and completion in CTE programs Continued use of block scheduling at both high schools will allow for all students to enroll in more CTE courses as electives 7/1/10-6/30/11 CTE Director will evaluate nontraditional membership in CTE programs 9/1/10 by reviewing course enrollment data CTE Director will evaluate nontraditional membership in CTE programs Increased nontraditional membership in CTE programs Committee Accell PLEMENTATION PLAN Control of the later of the lat PD5,PDB,PDD personnel and CT tion teachers will becon E personnel will be utili ssist with the transition zed to accommodate d teach CMS to all entering 9" e special populations.
+Non-trac graders.
+Cooperation between Special Education ditional recruitment of participants will begin at the

-(ad applicable Sub-Total
+Goal 3 Sub-Total \$500.00

 Equipment List to Support Goal 3 Action Steps (Identify program and equipment to be purchased.)
 The list must be specific .
 T&I must identify sub-clusters.
 Program by School: Equipment:

 Program by School: Equipment:

 Program by School: Equipment: